ErikEk/lightning-network-webserver/README.md

 # LNSite
 Chat webapp with lightning payments.
-Run main.go.
 Needs a local instance of lnd running in the background.